neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/CWK-ChatGPT-MidJourney-Prompt-Template.md

 Add a short description of the prompt before at the start of the snippet.

-Say yes if you understood, and give me an example for each prompt type.
+Say yes if you understood and give me the full list of the types of prompts in this format: (type name) - (the keyword to invoke the prompt).